chrishokamp/zero-shot-ner-fine-tuning/README.md

 Hosting Argilla on HuggingSpace is streamlined and it is the faster way to do it.
 If you are hosting for free, unfortunately, the storage will not be persistent.
 That means the data will be lost after the HF Space resets.
 This should not an issue for this lab since the data annotation is not the whole focus.

-You annotations will persist on local storage on docker.
+Your annotations will persist on local storage on docker.

 Hosting Argilla on HuggingFace Spaces is recommended for its convenience and efficiency.
 Installing docker and hosting Argilla through Docker could slow you down.

-To deploy Argilla in HF Spaces; see [guide](https://docs.argilla.io/latest/getting_started/quickstart/), and follow the "Deploy on HF Spaces" button.
+To deploy Argilla in HF Spaces; see [guide](https://docs.argilla.io/latest/getting_started/quickstart/) and follow the "Deploy on HF Spaces" button.
 If you do this, you'll need to replace the `api_url` to the HF Space URL in the Part 2 notebook.
-Obtaining it is simple and it is explained in the guide.
+Obtaining it is simple, and it is explained in the guide.

 On the other hand, if you'd like to take the docker route, [install docker](https://www.docker.com/get-started/) if you don't already have it.
 Check the [doc](https://docs.argilla.io/latest/getting_started/how-to-deploy-argilla-with-docker/) for setting up Argilla using Docker.